icosalogic/inverter_design_manual/README.md

 Multiply that sum by the switching frequency to get the switching power dissipated for one second.

 The values E<sub>on</sub> and E<sub>off</sub> vary as a function of the FET junction temperature.
-Here is the graph for the Infineon AIMZH120R030M1T MOSFET.
+Here is the graph for the Infineon AIMZH120R030M1T MOSFET [1].

 ![FET E<sub>on</sub> and E<sub>off</off>](media/FET_E_on_off.png)

-The power loss due to on-state resistance is a variable overhead, it changes as the current flowing through the inverter changes, as calculated according to the equation P = I<sup>2</sup> * R<sub>ds(on)</sub>, where I is the current flowing through the FET.
+The power loss due to on-state resistance is a variable overhead; it changes as the current flowing through the inverter changes, as calculated according to the equation P = I<sup>2</sup> * R<sub>ds(on)</sub>, where I is the current flowing through the FET.
 R<sub>ds(on)</sub> is influenced by the junction temperature of the FET and the gate voltage used to switch the FET on.